“Visibility is already a form of existence.”

 MAG MINIMAL ART GALLERY

 The MAG – Minimal Art Gallery emerged in 2014 from a shifting life situation: the simultaneous demands of motherhood and the desire to continue an active artistic practice.
 From this tension, a format developed that works with condensation, reduction, and spatial precision.
-Today, the MAG brings together more than 88 regional and international artists within sculptural miniature environments.
+Today, the MAG brings together more than 87 regional and international artists within sculptural miniature environments.

 I understand each MAG as a social sculpture—a condensed network of artistic positions, materials, and perspectives.
 The miniature scale does not limit focus; it sharpens it.
-It creates a concentrated field in which painting, photography, video, object, and installation enter into new spatial dialogues.

 My role moves between artist, spatial architect, and curator.
 The MAG is less an exhibition than an ongoing process: a precisely composed resonant space that shifts with every new constellation of works—and simultaneously expands and challenges my own artistic practice.